Password Manager Review: NordPass

 User Interface & Ease of Use

-You can access the web dashboard by clicking on "Open Fullscreen" in the NordPass browser extension settings.
-All your data is stored in this vault, divided into logins, secure notes, credit cards, shared files and a recycling bin from which you can recover deleted data.
-By clicking "Lock" you can lock your vault so that you have to enter your master password again to access it.
+You can access the web dashboard by clicking on "Open Fullscreen" in the NordPass browser extension's settings.
+All data is stored in this vault and grouped into logins, secure notes, credit cards, shared files, and a recycling bin from which you can recover deleted data.
+By clicking "Lock", you can slam your digital vault shut so that you'll need to enter your master password again to open it.

-In the settings, you will find import and export functions as well as two-factor authentication.
-You can change your master password, generate a new recovery code and set how time passes before NordPass should automatically log you out.
-Here you can also add to the list of URLs you want to exclude from automatic password recognition.
+Under settings, you'll find options for importing and exporting files, as well as configuring two-factor authentication.
+You can also change your master password, generate a new recovery code, set how long NordPass should wait before automatically logging you out, and even add to the list of URLs you want excluded from automatic password recognition.

-In the browser extension you will find the same data record categories, with the exception of the recycling bin.
-The settings icon also takes you to the password generator, which we will discuss in more detail in the "Features" section.
-There is also a search function.
-When you add a new data record by clicking on "Add Item", you will switch back to the Web dashboard, where the URL of the current page is already listed.
+You'll find the same data record categories here as in the web dashboard, except for the recycling bin.
+Clicking on the settings icon takes you to the password generator, which we discuss in greater detail below in the "Features" section.
+There's also a search function.
+After clicking on "Add Item", you'll be forwarded to the web dashboard, where you'll see the URL of the current page listed.

 Score: 4.7 / 5

-NordPass has all the essential features that any password manager needs to manage your logins and other records.
-With the password generator you can create maximum secure passwords, and you can freely choose their length and composition.
-In the password generator itself however, there is no autofill function, you can only copy and manually insert the created password.
+NordPass has all the essential features that any password manager needs, that is to say, it has everything for managing logins and other records.
+Thanks to the integrated password generator, it's possible to create highly secure passwords, freely choosing their length and content.
+The password generator does lack autofill functionality, so you'll need to manually copy and insert any passwords you create.

-Password creation becomes even easier if you use NordPass automatic recognition.
-When you register on a page, the program recognizes the password column and clicking on it brings up a generated password, which you simply insert with another click.
-As soon as you complete the registration, another window will open where you can save your login to NordPass.
+Password creation is made easier with the automatic recognition feature though.
+When you register on a site, the program recognizes the password column.
+If you click on this, an automatically-generated password will be shown which you can insert by clicking again.
+As soon as registration is complete, another window will open where you can save your login data to NordPass.

-Overall, we found the Autofill functions of NordPass to be quite reliable in our test.
-The sleek symbol usually appeared in the right place at the right time.
-NordPass only let us down on a few occasions.
-Our Amazon account, which remains the same in every country setting, was not recognized by NordPass during a visit to Amazon.fr, because only Amazon.de is stored in the dataset.
-LastPass, for example, automatically makes this connection, but with NordPass, small URL deviations can interfere with the automatic recognition.
-Apart from these advanced tests, NordPass mastered almost all of our login and registration attempts.
+Overall, we found NordPass's autofill functions to be very reliable during testing, with the sleek symbol usually appearing in the right place at the right time.
+In fact, NordPass only let us down on a few occasions.
+Our Amazon account, which remains the same regardless of whichever country we're shopping in, was not recognized by NordPass during a visit to amazon.fr, as only amazon.de was stored in the dataset.
+While this might sound like nitpicking, LastPass automatically joined the two.
+It seems that small URL deviations interfere with automatic recognition in NordPass.
+However, apart from this minor issue, we didn't have any complaints concerning the core competencies of password managers.

 Score: 3.7 / 5

 As expected, NordPass uses AES 256-bit encryption.
-Your logins are encrypted according to military standards and are therefore extremely secure.
+All logins are encrypted according to the highest security standards, meaning that your data is extremely safe.

 Score: 4.3 / 5

-In the settings, there is an additional option to unlock your password safe by fingerprint.
-This makes the mobile operation a little more practical, though still susceptible to the security gaps typical for this technology.
+Under settings, you'll also the option to unlock your password vault using a fingerprint scan.
+This makes mobile usage a bit more practical, though still susceptible to the security gaps typical for this kind of technology.

-NordPass does not have its own browser.
-If you are redirected to the corresponding website via your logins in the program, the default browser of your smartphone will open.
-We tested Google Chrome on Android and found that the AutoFill function of NordPass was extremely reliable, and almost all our logins were automatically recognized.
-Just like the browser version, problems can occur if the URL is slightly different.
+NordPass does not offer a dedicated browser.
+If you are redirected to a website via your logins in the program, your smartphone's default browser will be used.
+We tested Google Chrome on Android and found NordPass's autofill function to be extremely reliable, with nearly all of our logins automatically recognized.
+Just like the browser version, though, problems can occur if the URL varies slightly.

-Overall, NordPass' smartphone app is competent, reliable and easy to use.
+Overall, NordPass's smartphone app is reliable, well-performing, and easy to use.

 Score: 4.7 / 5

-As with other password managers, how much you pay for NordPass depends on the duration of your subscription.
-The 2-year plan is 50% cheaper than the monthly plan.
-A current price list can be found here:
+As with most other password managers, NordPass's price depends on the duration of your subscription.
+The 2-year plan is 50% cheaper than a pay-by-month plan.
+A current price list can be found below: